 Geoff and I imagined fixing up the house.
 We did not imagine that, one by one, our children would become farmers.
 We did not imagine that, one by one, the barns would prove crucial to our kids’ ongoing operation.
 We did not imagine that helping our kids realize their dreams would propel us along in the direction of our own.

-I did not realize that all of these experiences of rural living would inspire and enable me to write the books that I have–What a Body Knows (2009), Family Planting (2011), and now Why We Dance (2015).
+I did not realize that all of these experiences of rural living would inspire and enable me to write books about the vital role of dancing in human life — What a Body Knows (2009), Family Planting (2011), and now Why We Dance (2015).
 They have.
+I did not imagine that these experiences would inspire me to write a musical — Happy If Happy When (2017).
+They did.

 It has become a favorite saying of ours: The farm will provide.
 It does.